rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   cannot be taken as a mere calculus.

 -   A physicist may declare some parts of a theory as uninterpretable.
--   Carnap says his purpose is to clarify that empiricists can accept a language referring to abstract entities without embracing platonic ontologies.
+-   Carnap says his purpose is to clarify that *empiricists can accept a language referring to abstract entities without embracing platonic ontologies*.

 #### 2. Linguistic frameworks